JonDotsoy/envuse/packages/envuse/README.md

 ## Integrations

-With EnvUse project, Allow integrations with another platform as Heroku.
+With Envuse project, Allow integrations with another platform as Heroku.

 > This is an **experimental** feature, please if not work put an issue post with the problem.